 Billy Elliot is now available to rent, buy or stream.

-The search for Billy began in North East England in early 1999, with Daldry and his production crew clear on the need to find an unknown boy for the role.
-Public auditions led to over two thousand young boys coming forward, each bringing their unique style to the role of Billy.
+The search for Billy began in the North East of England in early 1999, with Daldry and his production team eager to find an unknown boy for the role.
+Public auditions would lead to over two thousand young boys coming forward, each bringing their unique style to the role of Billy.
 However, it was 13-year-old Jamie Bell who quickly rose to the top of the pile after months of searching.
-Bell brought a cheeky boyish charm, dynamic presence and tenderness alongside a love of tap and commercial dance.
+Bell brought a cheeky boyish charm, tenderness, and vulnerability alongside a love of tap and commercial dance.
+Alongside Bell, Daldry sought out established actors with extensive experience working with directors like Ken Loach, Willy Russell and Lewis Gilbert.
+Julie Walters would take the role of Mrs. Wilkinson, a woman trapped in a community where her creative passions were subject to limited cultural ambition.
+At the same time, Gary Lewis would take the role of Billy’s dad, a key figure in the complex discussions on masculinity at the heart of the movie.